thibault-deverge/SSG_Static-Site-Generator/README.md

    - This command clears any existing `docs/` folder, copies all files from `static/` into `docs/`, and converts every Markdown file under `content/` into an HTML page under `docs/`.

+   ⚠️ Important if you're deploying with GitHub Pages:
+   Make sure the path passed in build.sh matches your repository name if you're using a custom GitHub Pages subfolder.

 4. **Preview Locally** (Optional)

    ```bash